 As for example: truck is located above buried pipe or truck across ground area where pipe is buried in it.
 Truck is modeled as live load so it will add external load to buried pipe.
 This truck load is vertical load for buried pipe.
 It is assumed that the truck load is single load (W) above ground as shown in Figure 1 below.

-(source: book-Structural Mechanics of Buried Pipes by Reynold KW, Loren RA
+Figure 1: Truck as Live Load on Buried Pipe (source: book-Structural Mechanics of Buried Pipes by Reynold KW, Loren RA) |

 The amount of truck load that is received by buried pipes at point A (right above pipe) is: